Codeuctivity/PdfjsSharp/README.md

 ### Linux dependency

-Tested with node v10.19.0, if you have problems try to install v10.19.0
+Tested with node v10.19.0, if you have problems try to install v10.19.0 .
+Thats the current version used in the apt package on Ubuntu 20.04.

 ### Windows dependency

-Tested with node 8 and node 12.
+Tested with node 12.
+Node 8 should also work.

 ```Csharp
 using var rasterize = new Rasterize();